Jonas Salk: Personal life and death

 The day after his graduation from medical school in 1939, Salk married Donna Lindsay, a master's candidate at the New York College of Social Work.
 David Oshinsky writes that Donna's father, Elmer Lindsay, "a wealthy Manhattan dentist, viewed Salk as a social inferior, several cuts below Donna's former suitors."
 Eventually, her father agreed to the marriage on two conditions: first, Salk must wait until he could be listed as an official M.D. on the wedding invitations, and second, he must improve his "rather pedestrian status" by giving himself a middle name."

 They had three children: Peter, who also became a physician and a part-time professor of infectious diseases at the University of Pittsburgh; Darrell, who also worked with vaccines and genetics and eventually retired from the pediatrics faculty at the University of Washington School of Medicine; and Jonathan Salk, an adult and child psychiatrist and Assistant Clinical Professor at the David Geffen School of Medicine at UCLA.
-They divorced in 1968, and Salk married French painter Françoise Gilot two years later.
+They divorced in 1968, and Salk married French painter Françoise Gilot (formerly the mistress of Pablo Picasso) two years later.

 On June 23, 1995, Salk died from heart failure at age 80 in La Jolla.
 He was buried at El Camino Memorial Park in San Diego.